Nick Bourne

-Nicholas Henry Bourne, Baron Bourne of Aberystwyth (born 1 January 1952) is a Conservative Party politician who served as Leader of the Welsh Conservative Party and Member of the Senedd for Mid and West Wales from August 1999 until May 2011.
+Nicholas Henry Bourne, Baron Bourne of Aberystwyth (born 1 January 1952) is a Conservative Party politician who served as Leader of the Welsh Conservative Party and Member of the Welsh Assembly for Mid and West Wales from August 1999 until May 2011.

-During the 2011 Senedd election he unexpectedly lost his regional list seat, due to Conservative gains at constituency level.
+During the 2011 National Assembly for Wales election he unexpectedly lost his regional list seat, due to Conservative gains at constituency level.
 He was elevated to the House of Lords in September 2013, and the following year, became a government whip.

 Education

 Bourne was the first of two children of John Morgan Bourne and his wife, Joan Edith Mary Bourne.
 He was educated at King Edward VI School, Chelmsford; University of Wales, Aberystwyth; and Trinity College, Cambridge, where he was President of Cambridge University Lawyers and Treasurer of Cambridge University Conservative Association.
 He is the Honorary President of Aberystwyth University Conservative Future.

 He obtained the bachelor of laws (First Class Honours) and LLM from University of Wales and the LLM from Trinity College, Cambridge.
 He was called to the Bar by the Honourable Society of Grays Inn.